jamesou/AutoTalking/README.md

 # AutoTalking
-This project mainly implements automatic chatbots, which are used to automatically reply to wechat chats
+This project mainly implements automatic chatbots in the Android System, which are used to automatically reply to WeChat chats